nro337/HCDD340Chatbot/README.md

 * If you are using a Windows device, you may need to install Visual Studio 2019
 	* Within Visual Studio 2019, you will need to install the "Desktop development with C++" workload.
 This is required for a dependency related to Firebase and Gifted Chat.

 * Once these are all installed, please download necessay dependencies using the `npm install` command.
-Thge project will be runnable with the `expo start` command.
+The project will be runnable with the `expo start` command.